paulcoding810/blog/content/posts/i-use-arch-btw/index.md

 ## Conclusion

 Installing Arch Linux isn't as terrifying as it seems, especially with AI to guide you.
 While I'll stick to my Mac for work, Arch Linux is now my go-to for personal NAS adventures.
+Whaterver, I'm finally saying it:

 I use Arch, BTW. 😉